Jasmeetpaji/Walker-Ghosty/README.md

                                WALKER JACKSON THE GAME:
                  a retro style 2D endless runner game made in unity.

                 in this game the player automatically runs through an endless world collecting coins and avoiding obstacles and tries to achieve the highest possible score. you get 3 lives and shields to protect them when you get hit by an obstacle. the difficulty increases when the player achieves higher scores. this game also has a day and night cycle!

-Features of the game:
+FEATURES OF THE GAME:
 Automatic running
 jumping with space
 collecting coins